pieterAsit4u/travel-site/README.md

 Software developers working in teams are continually writing new source code and changing existing source code.
 The code for a project, app or software component is typically organized in a folder structure or "file tree".
 One developer on the team may be working on a new feature while another developer fixes an unrelated bug by changing code, each developer may make their changes in several parts of the file tree.

-To Explain this concept of version controll we are going to create a repository (we refer to projects as repositorys in source controll) on GitHub/Bit Bucket and make a few changes to the source code.
+To Explain this concept of version control we are going to create a repository (we refer to projects as repositorys in source control) on GitHub/Bit Bucket and make a few changes to the source code.

 ## 3. GitHub tutorial